valtimo-platform/valtimo-documentation/release-notes/major10/10.3.0/valtimo-backend-libraries.md

   experience when upgrading Valtimo to a new version.

 * **Plugin Events**
-It is now possible to have things happen whenever a plugin configuration created, updated or deleted.
+It is now possible to have plugin methods run whenever a plugin configuration created, updated or deleted.
 More information on this feature can be found [here](/extending-valtimo/plugin/custom-plugin-definition.md#plugin-events).

 * **Improved Notificaties API plugin**